Government says no change in fuel prices

-The government says fuel prices will not be amended at any cost in the near future and will remain at a flat rate for the next one year.
+The Government says fuel prices will not be amended at any cost in the near future and will remain at a flat rate for the next one year.

-Cabinet Co- Spokesman Bandula Gunawardena said that fuel prices will not be amended despite fluctuations in world crude oil prices.
+Cabinet spokesman Bandula Gunawardena said that fuel prices will not be amended despite fluctuations in world crude oil prices.

-The government has however decided to impose a special tax on fuel in order to bridge the cash gap faced during the fluctuation of oil prices, he said.
+The Government has however decided to impose a special tax on fuel in order to bridge the cash gap faced during the fluctuation of oil prices, he said.

 Minister Gunawardena said the Treasury will manage the funds obtained via the tax.